Githubuser102234/NoteShare/README.md

   - 📄 View the note in a clean interface
   - 🧾 View the raw (plain text) version
   - 📥 Download the note as a text file
-  - 🔗 Copy the shareable link with one click
+  - 🔗 Share or copy the shareable link with one click
   - 🚩 Report notes if they violate the [Community Guidelines](https://githubuser102234.github.io/NoteShare/Communityguidelines).

 - 🗑️ **Owner Control**